Paul Goettlich 3 Sep 2021

 Plastics production begins with extracting oil, natural gas or coal, which involves the defiling of vast areas of land, both above and below the surface, as well as rivers, lakes and atmosphere.
 Great quantities of toxic substances are pumped into the ground during extraction.
 And great quantities of fuels are consumed transporting raw resources via truck, train and pipelines to processing facilities, themselves releasing greenhouse gasses.
 Oil and gas extraction and wastewater disposal from oil and gas has caused many earthquakes.

 Beginning in 2009, Oklahoma experienced a surge in earthquakes.
 The largest earthquake known to be induced by fluid wastewater disposal from oil and gas production was a magnitude 5.8 earthquake on September 23, 2016 in central Oklahoma.
 Four magnitude 5+ earthquakes have occurred in Oklahoma, three of which occurred in 2016.
-They’ve occurred in several states.
+And they’ve occurred in several states.

 Natural gas is cracked by very high heat until its large hydrocarbon molecules are broken (cracked) into smaller ones, monomers such as ethylene.
 Its production exceeds that of any other organic compound (any compound of carbon).
 Ethylene is the feedstock of many types of polyethylene.
 Manufacturing products from the feedstock requires more energy and releases more greenhouse gasses.
 As of 2017, over 100 million tonnes of polyethylene resins are being produced annually, accounting for 34% of the total plastics market.
 This will increase dramatically as plastic production could almost quadruple by 2050!